ofhope/tilebasedworlds/docs/00-crash-course-js.md

 ]
 ```

-All these properties names are gone, it almost looks neater... rather than using names that we're in control of they use an index.
+All these property names are gone, it almost looks neater... rather than using names that we're in control of they use an index.
 The index isn't controlled by us, the computer handles that.
 The index acts like letter boxes on a street.
 They count up as you go along.
 And they oddly start at zero `0`.

-Lets access a property from this Person array.
+Let's access a property from this Person array.
 To do this we use the square brackets again along with the index of the thing we want to access.
-Lets get the first thing in there which is the age, so thats index zero.
+Let's get the first thing in there which is the age, so that's index zero.

 ```js
 Person[0]